helena-intel/openvino/docs/install_guides/installing-openvino-linux.md

 This guide provides step-by-step instructions on how to install the Intel® Distribution of OpenVINO™ toolkit.
 Links are provided for each type of compatible hardware including downloads, initialization and configuration steps.
 The following steps will be covered:

 1. <a href="#install-openvino">Install the Intel® Distribution of OpenVINO™ Toolkit </a>
-2. <a href="#install-external-dependencies">Install External software dependencies</a>
+2. <a href="#install-external-dependencies">Install External Software Eependencies</a>
 3. <a href="#set-the-environment-variables">Configure the Environment</a>
 4. Configure inference on non-CPU devices:
    - <a href="#additional-GPU-steps">Steps for Intel® Processor Graphics (GPU)</a>
    - <a href="#additional-NCS-steps">Steps for Intel® Neural Compute Stick 2</a>
    - <a href="#install-VPU">Steps for Intel® Vision Accelerator Design with Intel® Movidius™ VPU</a><br>
    After installing your Intel® Movidius™ VPU, you will return to this guide to complete OpenVINO™ installation.<br>
 5. <a href="#get-started">Start Using the Toolkit</a>

 - [Steps to uninstall the Intel® Distribution of OpenVINO™ Toolkit](../uninstalling-openvino.md)